What is the role of the news media in society?

 A group called Swiss Propaganda Research investigated how, during a two-week period, nine leading newspapers from Germany, Switzerland and Austria reported on the conflict in Syria.
 The researchers found that out of 381 articles published during those two weeks, not a single article was the result of direct investigation by any of the newspapers’ reporters.
 Instead, 78% of articles were based whole or in part from press agency reports (swprs.org/the-propaganda-multiplier/).
 The researchers also found that the reporting was biased.
 82% of all opinion pieces and interviews provided by the press agencies were in favor of US and NATO intervention, and when the negative word ‘propaganda’ was mentioned it was only used to describe information from the opposing side.

-The big issue with press agencies is that because their articles are published in tens of thousands of newspapers, any inaccurate and/or biased material produced by press agencies can end up being quickly spread around the world.
+The big issue with press agencies is that because their articles are published in thousands of newspapers, any inaccurate and/or biased material produced by press agencies can end up being quickly spread around the world.

 Government departments, major corporations and local businesses